 Step #1 Ask Questions

-Before you start with the documentation, make sure that your process is error-free and is preferred by employees, for there is no point in documenting a process if no one uses it in the first place.
+Before you start creating the user documentation, make sure that your process is error-free and is preferred by employees, for there is no point in documenting a process if no one uses it in the first place.

 You can ask yourself questions like -